GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 `outVector = matrixMultiplicator * ( *this ) * inVector + outVectorMultiplicator * outVector.`

-## Matrix I/O operations <a name="matrix_io_operations"></a>
+## Matrix I/O operations<a name="matrix_io_operations"></a>

 All  matrices can be saved to a file using a method `save` (\ref TNL::Matrices::DenseMatrix::save, \ref TNL::Matrices::SparseMatrix::save, \ref TNL::Matrices::TridiagonalMatrix::save, \ref TNL::Matrices::MultidiagonalMatrix::save, \ref TNL::Matrices::LambdaMatrix::save) and restored with a method `load` (\ref TNL::Matrices::DenseMatrix::load, \ref TNL::Matrices::SparseMatrix::load, \ref TNL::Matrices::TridiagonalMatrix::load, \ref TNL::Matrices::MultidiagonalMatrix::load, \ref TNL::Matrices::LambdaMatrix::load).
 To print the matrix, there is a method `print` (\ref TNL::Matrices::DenseMatrix::print, \ref TNL::Matrices::SparseMatrix::print, \ref TNL::Matrices::TridiagonalMatrix::print, \ref TNL::Matrices::MultidiagonalMatrix::print, \ref TNL::Matrices::LambdaMatrix::print) can be used.
-TNL also offers matrix reader (\ref TNL::Matrices::MatrixReader) for import of matrices.
-We describe it in the following sections.

-### Matrix reader <a name="matrix-reader></a>
+### Matrix reader and writer<a name="matrix-reader-and-writer"></a>

-TODO: Write documentation on matrix reader.
+TNL also offers matrix reader (\ref TNL::Matrices::MatrixReader) and matrix writer (\ref TNL::Matrices::MatrixWriter) for import and export of matrices respectively.
+The matrix reader currently supports only [Coordinate MTX file format](https://math.nist.gov/MatrixMarket/formats.html#coord) which is popular mainly for sparse matrices.
+By the mean of the matrix writer, we can export TNL matrices into coordinate MTX format as well.
+In addition, the matrices can be exported to a text file suitable for [Gnuplot program](http://www.gnuplot.info/) which can be used for matrix visualization.
+Finally, a pattern of nonzero matrix elements can be visualized via the EPS format - [Encapsulated PostScript](https://en.wikipedia.org/wiki/Encapsulated_PostScript).
+We demonstrate both matrix reader and writer in the following example:

+\includelineno MatrixWriterReaderExample.cpp

+The example consists of two functions - `matrixWriterExample` (lines 10-24) and `matrixReaderExample` (lines 36-54).
+In the first one, we first create a toy matrix (lines 13-22) which we subsequently export into Gnuplot (line 26), EPS (line 29) and MTX (line 32) formats.
+In the next step (the `matrixReaderExample` function on lines 36-54), the MTX file is used to import the matrix into sparse (line 43) and dense (line 51) matrices.
+Both matrices are printed out (lines 45 and 53).

+The result looks as follows:

+\includelineno MatrixWriterReaderExample.out

 ## Appendix<a name="appendix"></a>